yangshun/tech-interview-handbook/contents/negotiation.md

 ### Levels.fyi

 [Levels.fyi](https://www.levels.fyi/services/?ref=TechInterviewHandbook&utm_source=techinterviewhandbook&utm_medium=referral&utm_content=website_negotiation) is most famously known for being a salary database but they also offer complementary services such as salary negotiation where you will be put in-touch with experienced recruiters to help you in the process.
-How Levels.fyi differs from Moonchaser is that Levels.fyi charge a flat fee whereas Moonchaser takes a percentage of the increase.
+How Levels.fyi differs from Moonchaser is that Levels.fyi charges a flat fee whereas Moonchaser takes a percentage of the negotiated difference.

 :::tip